 - Be signed by the person making it and dated.

-- You may find some more helpful information about legal advice on our Links and Resources page.
+- More helpful information about legal advice on our Links and Resources page.

 - Look at the advice from Surviving Safeguarding for parents going to court – what should you expect and how to cope.